-- The Group' revenue is recognized based on the following five-step model: - Step 1: Identify the contract with a customer - Step 2: Identify the performance obligations in the contract - Step 3: Determine the transaction price - Step 4: Allocate the transaction price to the performance obligations in the contract - Step 5: Recognize revenue when the entity satisfies a performance obligation the FPD lithography system and semiconductor lithography system.
-The Healthcare Business provides products and services for the life science solutions field such as biological microscopes and cell culture observation systems, for the eye care solutions field such as ultra-wide field retinal imaging devices, and for the contract cell development and manufacturing field.
-The Components Business provides products related to the Digital Solutions Business such as optical components, optical parts, encoders, and material processing; products and services related to the Customized Products Business such as EUV-related components and space-related products; and related to the Glass Business such as photomask substrates for FPDs.
-The Industrial Metrology and Others category conducts sales of industrial microscopes, measuring instruments, X-ray and CT inspections systems, surveying instruments, and metal 3D printers (additive manufacturing).
+The Group' revenue is recognized based on the following five-step model:

+Step 1: Identify the contract with a customer

+Step 2: Identify the performance obligations in the contract

+Step 3: Determine the transaction price

+Step 4: Allocate the transaction price to the performance obligations in the contract

+Step 5: Recognize revenue when the entity satisfies a performance obligation

+The Imaging Products Business provides products for imaging and products, such as digital SLR cameras, compact digital cameras, and interchangeable camera lenses, and services for its peripheral domain.
+The Precision Equipment Business provides products and services with regard to the FPD lithography system and semiconductor lithography system.
+The Healthcare Business provides products and services for the Life Science Solutions field, such as biological microscopes, cell culture observation systems, and for the Eye Care Solutions field, such as ultra-wide field retinal imaging devices, as well as for the Contract Cell Development Solutions field.
+The Components Business provides products for the Digital Solutions field, such as optical components, optical parts, encoders and products for material processing, and products of space-related fields and for the Glass business such as photomask substrates for FPD.
+The Industrial Metrology Business conducts sales of industrial microscopes, measuring instruments, X-ray/CT inspections systems and surveying instruments.
 The Group also renders services related to products, such as warranty, repair and maintenance, and relocation services.